 The Louisiana Public Facilities Authority (LPFA) was created as a public trust and public corporation in 1974.
 The law grants the agency the authority and responsibility to issue taxable and tax-exempt bonds to finance projects and programs in the best interest of the citizens of Louisiana.
-LPFA serves as a financial intermediary between public and private entities in Louisiana and the national and international financial markets for the financing of educational and medical facilities, industrial and economic development projects, state and local programs, and other projects and programs in the best interest of the state.
+In addition, LPFA serves as a financial intermediary between public and private entities in Louisiana and the national and international financial markets for the financing of educational and medical facilities, industrial and economic development projects, state and local programs, and other projects and programs in the best interest of the state.
 As a financial intermediary, LPFA directly affects state and local governments, agencies, companies, and individuals who borrow money through the LPFA.
-In a broader sense, LPFA, along with the entities borrowing the funds, influences the entire Louisiana economy in terms of supporting jobs associated with construction activity related to the issuing of bonds, providing an infrastructure to support on-going and permanent economic activity, and reducing interest payments associated with financing debt of governments and private entities.
+In a broader sense, LPFA, along with the entities borrowing the funds, influences the entire Louisiana economy in terms of supporting jobs associated with construction activity related to the issuing of bonds, providing an infrastructure to support ongoing and permanent economic activity, and reducing interest payments associated with financing debt of governments and private entities.

-LPFA does not independently create wealth, but it helps other entities do so; likewise, LPFA does not directly create additional business activity, new jobs, and additional personal earnings for citizens of the state, but it helps others create this economic impact; finally, LPFA does not create the need to borrow, but LPFA facilitates these financial transactions so as to reduce the burden of servicing the debt.
+LPFA does not independently create wealth but it helps other entities do so.
+Likewise, LPFA does not directly create additional business activity, new jobs, and additional personal earnings for citizens of the state, but it helps others create this economic impact.
+Finally, LPFA does not create the need to borrow, but LPFA facilitates these financial transactions so as to reduce the burden of servicing the debt.
 The facilitation of these financial transactions is, without a doubt, a key and necessary ingredient in promoting and stimulating economic growth in Louisiana.

-The role of LPFA as a financial intermediary across its 40-year history is illustrated by its activity.
-LPFA has issued from 1974 to 2013 an average of \$594 million in bonds per year in terms of current or nominal dollars, but in 2013 dollars LPFA issued during this time period approximately \$871 million in bonds each year.
+The role of LPFA as a financial intermediary is illustrated by its activity.
+LPFA issued, from 1974-1998, an average of \$523.8 million in bonds per year in terms of current or nominal dollars but, in 2009 dollars, LPFA issued during this time period approximately \$955.5 million in bonds each year.
+From 1999-2003, LPFA issued \$459.9 million of bonds per year or, in 2009 dollars, \$561.2 million in bonds per year.
+From 2004-2009 LPFA issued \$991.4 million in bonds per year, approximately \$1.026 billion in 2009 dollars.

 LPFA provides the financial wherewithal with which to construct a facility and purchase the necessary equipment to make the facility operational.
 Financial transactions facilitated by LPFA enabling the construction of facilities lead to increased business activity, new jobs, and additional personal earnings.
-Although single construction projects financed with the help of LPFA are only ephemeral in their influence, because the LPFA continuously funds such projects, the related effects in terms of increased jobs and personal earnings are not.
-Overall the financial activities of LPFA from 1980 to 2013 have created and supported almost 9,000 jobs per year with an average salary as of 2013 of almost \$38,000.
-Over 5,500 of these jobs are in the construction sector since the purpose of the financial transaction is primarily to finance a construction project.
-This represents about 4 percent of all construction jobs in the state as of 2013.
+Although single construction projects financed with the help of LPFA are only ephemeral in their influence, the related effects in terms of increased jobs and personal earnings are not temporary because the LPFA continuously funds such projects.
+Overall, the financial activities of LPFA from 2004 to 2009 regarding construction projects created over 12,000 jobs per year with an average salary of almost \$35,000.
+Over 5,400 of these jobs are in the construction sector since the purpose of the financial transaction is primarily to finance a construction project.
+This represents about four percent of all construction jobs in the state during the time period of 2004 through 2009.